MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-aggregations.md

 ## Aggregation based on relationships

-Dimensional models typically use aggregations based on relationships.
+Dimensional models typically use *aggregations based on relationships*.
 Power BI datasets from data warehouses and data marts resemble star/snowflake schemas, with relationships between dimension tables and fact tables.

 In the following model from a single data source, the tables are using DirectQuery storage mode.
 The **Sales** fact table contains billions of rows.
 Setting the storage mode of **Sales** to Import for caching would consume considerable memory and management overhead.